SpringXy/N1ckArg.github.io/README.md

       "nitro": "WELCOME TO THE FUNKTRIX!",
-      "carmen": "An amazing friend and such a sweet person", "vampire squid": "IS JUST A LIL SILLY GUY!!!!", "l&l": "Don't be fools...FOLLOW THE RULES!",
-      "catnap": "ARTIFICIAL FAÇADE, FROM A FRAUD OF A GOD ALL DUE TO THE PATH THAT WE TROD",
+      "carmen": "An amazing friend and such a sweet person", "vampire squid": "IS JUST A LIL SILLY GUY!!!!", "security twins": "Don't be fools...FOLLOW THE RULES!", "catnap": "ARTIFICIAL FACADE, FROM A FRAUD OF A GOD ALL DUE TO THE PATH THAT WE TROD",
       "b.a.d.4": "ZZSKULLS I LOVE YOU SO F****** MUCH AAAAAA", "flowey": "everyone hates you...but I don't...",
       "chacal": "You might be an idiot Ray...and yet...I care about you, you dumbass...", "deimos": "YIPPE KAH YEAH!!",
-      "dangerous": "Well, it's a little bit dangerous, my friend You'll need a mindset change for this!",
       "canvas": "CHINGA TU MADRE INK",
     };